-One of the benefits of Donor Nexus is that we offer cycle guarantees for our Shared Egg Donor Cycles, Donor Embryo Cycles, and Frozen Donor Egg Cycles.
+One of the benefits of Donor Nexus is that we offer Donor Embryo Cycles, Fresh Donor Egg Cycles and Frozen Donor Egg Cycles.

 If there are only one or two donor embryos available from your elected batch, ask what the policy is if the embryo(s) does not survive the thaw.
 We recommend that Intended Parents choose a back up embryo.
 If there is not another embryo available of your choosing, you will receive a partial refund/credit.

 We hope that these questions and explanations provide you with the insight you need to make the most informative decision.